Overview

 Buy food online using SNAP

-Federal rules do not allow any SNAP money to be used for shipping, delivery or service fees.
+Federal rules do not allow any SNAP benefits to be used for shipping, delivery or service fees.
 If you are buying things that are not food or items that are not SNAP approved, you must use another way to pay.

-Online stores that accept SNAP in CT
+Online stores that accept SNAP in CT:

 Learn more about becoming a store that accepts SNAP EBT online.